bvr/bvr.github.io/_posts/2023-06-28-encode-url.md

 }
 ```

-I basically needed only the `to_unsafe_string` method to build the final url.
-The `to_string` omits user info from the url, so it is not usable here.
-As I played a bit more with this, I made it complete decomposition using all methods.
-The output is as follows
+In this case, I primarily needed the `to_unsafe_string` method to build the final URL.
+The `to_string` method omits the user info from the URL, so it wasn't usable here.
+As I explored further, I tried all available methods to completely decompose the URL, resulting in the following output:

 ```
 to_string           : https://bitbucket/scm/repo/requirements.git?a=b